Before Contacting Technical Support

 hosts 100% |*****************************| 2035 00:00

-This example shows how to back up the startup configuration to an SFTP server:
+This example shows how to back up the startup-configuration to a sftp server:

 vsg# copy startup-config sftp://firstname.lastname@example.org/test/startup-configuration.bak1